Azure-Samples/service-fabric-watchdog-service/README.md

 ## Monitoring metrics exposed by services

 Service instances can also register metrics for the watchdog to monitor and publish to Application Insights.
-There are two endpoints exposed by the *MetricsController*
+There are two endpoints exposed by the *MetricsController*:

 * api/metrics/{application?}/{service?}/{partition:guid?} - GET operation returning the metrics values being monitoried filtered by the provided values.
 All values are optional.
 * api/metrics/{application}/{service?}/{partition:?} - POST operation accepting an array of string values that are the names of the metrics to monitor for the provided application, service and partition.
 Service and partition are optional values.
 As with the health check endpoint, the data can be sent multiple times and will be inserted or updated.
 The application value is required.